Hamidreza-Ramezani/QNCCL/graphs/README.md

-In this plot, we compared the (loss, time) of QNCCL and NCCL training GPT-2 on Wikitext.
+In this plot, we compared the (loss, time) of QNCCL and NCCL in training GPT-2 on Wikitext.

 ![comparing performance of QNCCL and NCCL in training RN50 on ImageNet](https://github.com/hamid-ramezani/QNCCL/blob/stochastic_quant/graphs/Figure_6.png)